bharaninrb/bharaninrb/README.md

-# 💻 Bharanidharan N R - Founder & CTO | CTO at Dezprox
+# 💻 Bharanidharan N R - Founder & CPO | Cheif Product Officer at Dezprox

 Hi there! 👋 I'm **Bharanidharan**, a passionate **UI/UX Designer** with a flair for building engaging, user-centric designs.
 With expertise in wireframing, prototyping, and visual design, I love creating interfaces that enhance usability and ensure seamless user experiences.